Integrated Physiology and Molecular Medicine Laboratory

 Case Western Reserve University, 2021 (Anticipated)

-Elizabeth Zunica is a postdoctoral research fellow in the IPMM laboratory and is mentored by Dr. John P. Kirwan.
-Her current work is focused on pre-clinical therapeutics in mouse models of aggressive breast cancer.
+Elizabeth Zunica is a postdoctoral research fellow in the IPMM laboratory.
+Elizabeth obtained her PhD from Case Western Reserve University in 2022 in Nutritional Biochemistry.
+Her current work is focused on mechanisms underlying the progression of steatotic liver disease to liver cancer.
 Elizabeth has a broad interest in cellular metabolism and nutritional biochemistry with a focus on changes in mitochondrial function associated with disease and in response to therapeutic interventions.

 - BS Kinesiology